-How much energy a team has heading into a game often factors in to the game’s final decision.
-With so many statistics, matchups, and trends to study and take in, bettors sometimes forget that these are still human beings playing these games; and a bad case of fatigue can trump just about any statistic.
+When handicapping sports, the amount of rest and energy a team or athlete has heading into a game or event should be considered as a key factor in trying to predict the result.
+With so many statistics and matchups to study and analyze, bettors tend to forget human beings still have to perform, and a bad case of fatigue can trump just about any trend.

-While back-to-back games are perhaps the most obvious cause of fatigue in the NBA and NHL, teams are also often scheduled for three games in four nights, or four games in six nights.
-Even if the players are able to catch up on some sleep, the wear and tear on the body of stretches of games without much rest definitely adds up.
+While playing back-to-back games is perhaps the most obvious cause of fatigue in the NBA and NHL, teams can also be scheduled for three games in four nights or four games in six nights.
+Even if players are able to catch up on some sleep, the wear and tear on their bodies over stretches of games without much rest definitely adds up.

-When handicapping a game, be sure to be aware of whether the team played last night or is near the end of a brutal stretch of games.
-If you believe a team will have a fatigue-induced letdown, consider fading them; but keep in mind that potential fatigue can be factored into a line, so make sure you are getting a fair price.
+As sports handicappers and bettors, always be aware of whether teams played the night before or are near the end of a brutal stretch of games.
+If you believe they could have a fatigue-induced letdown, it might be wise to consider fading them.
+Just keep in mind that potential fatigue is likely factored into a line by oddsmakers, especially when teams are on road trips, so make sure you are getting a fair price before betting.